GoTestTools/gotestfmt/README.md

 go test -json -v ./...
 2>&1 | tee /tmp/gotest.log | gotestfmt
 ```

 Tadam, your tests will now show up in a beautifully formatted fashion.
 Plug it into your CI and you're done.
+Installation is also easy:

 **Note:** Please always save the original log.
 You will need it if you have to file a bug report for gotestfmt.